+Within the companies who support this feature (8 so far), 6 selected condition-1.
+Proposal is provided based on further analysis below.

 Considering in RAN1 conclusion on resource (re)selection due to inter-UE blocking (as in Annex-1), the UE is just optional to do it, so rapporteur would like to understand the proponent view, w.r.t. whether the UE should be mandated to do it.

 Q1-1c: If Yes to Q1-1a, should the UE be mandated to do the prioritization?